 The NMSU Police Department maintains a daily crime log which is available for inspection.
 People interested in the activities of the NMSU Police Department can find regular news reports on local radio and television stations, as well as articles in the local newspapers.
-The Round Up student newspaper also publishes stories on recent police reports taken by the NMSU Police Department.
 The NMSU Police Department experiences a high degree of cooperation from the local news media and issues press releases on cases believed to be of public interest.
 Police Departments also submit their crime statistics to the U.S. Department of Justice's Uniform Crime Reports.